Advertiser Disclosure

 • Qualified Disabled and Working Individuals (QDWI) Program

-In 2022, the limit in countable resources for QMB, SLMB and QI is $8,400 for individuals, $12,600 for married couples.
-The limit for QDWI is $4,000 ($6,000 for married couples).
+In 2022, the most recent year for which information was available, the limit in countable resources for QMB, SLMB and QI was $8,400 for individuals, $12,600 for married couples.
+The limit for QDWI was $4,000 ($6,000 for married couples).

-Americans experiencing significant hearing and/or vision loss can access technological help through iCanConnect.
+Americans experiencing significant hearing or vision loss can access technological help through iCanConnect.
 The National Deaf-Blind Equipment Distribution Program is a federal plan administered locally in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.

 Established by the Federal Communications Commission, iCanConnect provides training and equipment.
 For those who qualify, iCanConnect covers the cost for a variety of communications devices and technology, including computers, braille displays, smartphones, tablets, and more.